Skip to main content

 tip

-It is a good idea to start every test from a fresh state, since the preceeding ones might leave your application in an unpredictable state if they fail.
+It is a good idea to start every test from a fresh state, since the preceding ones might leave your application in an unpredictable state if they fail.

 One way to do it is to launch the app as a new instance in beforeEach hook instead: